Please update your browser to view this website correctly. Update my browser now

 |7 years||original or electronic copy (1)||As from January 1st following the last year||Article 60 § 4 VAT Code|

 The standard retention period for invoices is, as mentioned above, 7 years.
-This period is, however, extended to 15 years for documents related to the construction or purchase of a building serving as an asset, or to obtaining the commercial rights to such a building.
+This period is, however, extended to 15 years for documents related to the construction or purchase of real estate assets, or to obtaining the commercial rights to such real estate assets.

 Although we have composed this list with much care, Merak N.V. cannot be held responsible for any errors or any changes made to legislation.